AnswerDotAI/fasthtml-example/cli_oauth_example/README.md

        return sess['auth']
    ```

-   When the `/secured` endpoint is called, FastHTML automatically extracts the auth value from the session cookie.
-If authentication is valid, the endpoint returns the user's auth ID.
-If not, the request would fail because the session wouldn't contain valid authentication.
+   When the `/secured` endpoint is called, it demonstrates authentication by retrieving the auth value from the session.
+This endpoint verifies and returns the user's identity (authentication) but doesn't implement authorization logic to control access.
+If the session doesn't contain an 'auth' value, the request would fail with a KeyError.
+To add authorization checks you could use FastHTML's OAuth class to manage access control.

 For more detailed information about OAuth implementation in FastHTML, see the [OAuth documentation](https://fastht.ml/docs/explains/oauth.html).